 That will give the Green Party five candidates for five seats—a chance to take majority control of the nine-member Board of Commissioners in a single election.
 It's an unprecedented opportunity, but we can't get there without going through the write-in process.

 We share everyone's frustrations with this needlessly complicated balloting process.
 The Green Party does not support the decision of the Democrat-controlled Cook County Clerk's office to hold this election as a write-in-only primary, but we will not cede the seat.
 We are campaigning hard to be sure of at least 1,720 write-in votes at the primary.

 The Cook County Clerk's office announced this election less than a month before the start of early voting.
 That means an incredibly fast-paced campaign to reach voters, educate them about the write-in, and turn out votes on March 20th!

 We urge our supporters to help in as many of the following ways as possible:

 Donate - We are seeking to raise at least $3000 to cover the costs of flyers and other canvassing and voter-outreach expenses.
 All donations go towards direct voter outreach; the ILGP does not use advertising firms or political consultants.

 Volunteer - We are in desperate need of Cook County volunteers to help with phonebanking, drop flyers on doorsteps in their neighborhoods, and join us on weekend canvasses.
 Please sign up for any roles that interest you!

-Vote - Pledge to vote at our online form, and turn out on March 20th or cast an early voting ballot with "Geoffrey Cubbage" as your write-in candidate for the unexpired two-year term of Commissioner Bradford!
+Vote - Pledge to vote at our online form, and turn out on March 20th or cast an early voting ballot with "Geoffrey Cubbage" as your write-in candidate for the "Vacancy of Bradford" ballot line!

 With your help, we can have five Greens on the ballot for five MWRD seats this November.
 Write in to Win on March 20th, 2018!